Match your physical inventory to the inventory in your POS:

 - If one split or merge does not report to Metrc, any other splits or merges that you attempt probably won't be successful until you resolve the first one.
 Review the info here to resolve any issues before doing more splits or merges.

 - If you still need help, reach out to Support.

 Fix missing packages in Metrc:

-- If you notice that a package is in your store but is missing from your Metrc account, contact the vendor and ask them to transfer it back to you digitally.
+If you notice that a package is in your store but is missing from your Metrc account, contact your state regulatory body for instructions on how they would like you to fix this.

 Other ways to use Green Bits and be compliant:

 Package tags: For better accuracy, always scan package tags instead of hand-typing.